-Residential gas connection installation costs are around 5,600 EGP19.
+Residential gas connection installation costs are around 5,600 EGP20.
 Customers pay 1700 EGP of that cost in cash.
 The balance is subsidized by the government of Egypt.
-The 1700 EGP can be made either upfront or in installments over a period of time.
-If they pay in installment, the interest rate will added in accordance to the selected installment scheme.
+The 1700 EGP can be paid either upfront or in installments over a period of time.
+If they pay in installments, the interest rate will be added in accordance to the selected installment scheme.
 Typically, households opt for flexible monthly payment plans facilitated by the LDCs and local banks.
-Limited number of NGOs also provided financial assistance for installing gas connections for households in very low income neighborhoods.
-The Government of Egypt (GoE) does not provide additional subsidy to poorer groups.
-However, they provide number of payments strategies through offering the various installments schemes20: The GoE is seeking extra support to the poor.
+A limited number of NGOs also provided financial assistance for installing gas connections for households in very low income neighborhoods.

-19Converting Households from LPG to Natural Gas- Social Impact Assessment Study- 2013
+The government of Egypt does not provide additional subsidy to the poorer groups, However, they provide number of payments strategies through offering the various installments schemes: It is worth mentioning that the Government of Egypt try to negotiate with funding agencies to provide extra support to poor.

-20 In case of any change of the value of NG installation those installment might be changed
+&lt;sup>20Converting Households from LPG to Natural Gas- Social Impact Assessment Study- 2013 In case of any change of the value of NG installation those installments might be changed